homerhanumat/profBlog/content/post/2017-05-28-hosting-on-your-github-user-page-via-submodule.md

 excerpt:  "This is possibly useful if you are deploying your site from a Github User page but the source files are in another repository."
 ---

-My primary technical blog is hosted by Github through my User repository (`homerhanumat.github.io`).
-Recently I switched my generator from Jekyll to Hugo.
+My primary technical blog was once hosted by Github through my User repository (`homerhanumat.github.io`).

-From the User repository Github Pages requires that the site be served from the root of the repository (not from `docs`).
-Jekyll allowed us to build the site into the root, but Hugo builds into a specific directory, named `public` by default.
-Building into the root would look a bit messy, anyway.
+From the User repository Github Pages requires that the site be served from the root of the repository (not from `docs`) but building into the same directory that houses one's source files seems a bit messy.

-I decided to handle the problem by creating a separate repository for my source code, then making the `public` directory into a submodule of the source repo, with a remote pointed to my User repo.
+I decided to handle the problem by creating a separate repository for my source code, then making the `public` directory---the defualt name for the build-directory of Hugo, my static-site gnerator of choice---into a submodule of the source repo, having as remote my User repo.
 The idea is taken from [Stackoverflow](https://stackoverflow.com/questions/12514197/convert-a-git-folder-to-a-submodule-retrospectively).

 First make sure you have initialized your project as a git repository.
 Go ahead and set the remote to a repo on Github---or wherever you like, really.